 Comment: Numerous commenters inquired about the overall program approach of the Medicald RAC program.
-One commenter indicated that ft Interpreted the Affordable Care Act to read that Medicald RACs should be established in the same manner as CMS currently contracts with Medicare RACs, and with the same program requirements.
+One commenter indicated that if Interpreted the Affordable Care Act to read that Medicald RACs should be established in the same manner as CMS currently contracts with Medicare RACs, and with the same program requirements.
 Several commenters suggested that CMS should standardize program elements of the Medicare RACs into Medicald RAC programs.
-Several commenters expressed their concerns that a variation in Medicaid RAC program requirements between bordering States would cause an undue burden on providers that operate nationally or in multiple States.
+Several commenters expressed their concerns that a variation in Medicald RAC program requirements between bordering States would cause an undue burden on providers that operate nationally or in multiple States.

 Response: Consistent with the flexibility afforded States in the design and operation of their Medicald programs, we did not prescribe every element of the Medicald RAC program in the proposed rule.
-We received many comments encouraging CMS to adopt measures in the Medicald RAC program that could operate in alignment with Medicare RAC requirements.
-We considered the effect of aligning Medicare provisions upon Individually State-run programs and existing State laws and regulations and balanced that with the splitt of the statute.
+We received many comments encouraging CMS to adopt measures in the Medicald RAC program that could operate in alignment with Medicare RAC regulrements.
+We considered the effect of aligning Medicare provisions upon individually State-run programs and existing State laws and regulations and balanced that with the splirit of the statute.
 Accordingly, in the final rule, we are requiring certain specific program elements that are consistent with the program elements established by the Medicare RAC program.
 These program elements include the following:

-Requiring the entity to hire a minimum of 1.0 FTE Contractor Medical Director who is a Doctor of Medicine or Doctor of Osteopathy in good standing with the relevant State licensing authorities and has relevant work and educational experience.
-A State may seek to be excepted, in accordance with § 455.516, from requiring its RAC to hire a minimum of 1.0 FTE Contractor Medical Director by submitting to CMS a written request for CMS review and approval (§ 455.508(b));

-Requiring the entity to hire certified coders unless the State determines that certified coders are not required for the effective review of Medicald claims (§ 455.508(c)); Requiring the development of an

-Requiring the development of an education and outreach program component, including notification to providers of audit policies and protocols (§ 455.508(d));

-Requiring RAC customer service measures including: Providing a tollfree customer service telephone number in all correspondence sent to providers and staffing the toil-free number during normal business hours from 8:00 a.m. to 4:30 p.m. in the applicable time zone (§ 455.508(o)(1)); compiling and maintaining provider approved addresses and points of contact (§ 455.508(o)(2)); mandatory acceptance of provider submissions of electronic medical records on CD/DVD or via facsimile at the providers' request (§ 455.508(o)(3)); notifying providers of overpayment findings within 60 calendar days (§ 455.508(o)(4));
+- Requiring the entity to hire a minimum of 1.0 FTE Contractor Medical Director who is a Doctor of Medicine or Doctor of Osteopathy in good standing with the relevant State licensing authorities and has relevant work and educational experience.
+A State may seek to be excepted, in accordance with § 455.516, from requiring its RAC to hire a minimum of 1.0 FTE Contractor Medical Director by submitting to CMS a written request for CMS review and approval (§ 455.508(b)); - Requiring the entity to hire certified coders unless the State determines that certified coders are not required for the effective review of Medicald claims [§ 455.508(c)); Requiring the development of an - tooquiring the development of an education and outreach program component, including notification to providers of audit policies and protocols [§ 455.508(d)]; - Requiring RAC customer service measures including: Providing a tollfree customer service telephone number in all correspondence sent to providers and staffing the toil-free number during normal business hours from 8:00 a.m. to 4:30 p.m. in the applicable time zone (§ 455.508(e)(1)); compiling and maintaining provider approved addresses and points of contact (§ 455.508(e)(2)); mandatory acceptance of provider submissions of electronic medical records on CD/DVD or via facsimile at the providers' request (§ 455.508(e)(3)); notifying providers of overpayment findings within 60 calendar days (§ 455.508(e)(4));

-Federal Register/Vol. 76, No. 180/Friday, September 16, 2011/Rules and Regulations 57817
+Federal Register/Vol. 76, No. 180/Friday, September 16, 2011/Rules and Regulations

-3-year maximum claims look-back period (§455.508(f));

-State established limit on the number and frequency of modical records requested by a RAC (§ 455.506[o]);

-State coordination of recovery audit efforts with other auditing entities (§ 455.506(c)); and timing of payment.
-In addition, we strongly encourage States to adopt specific program elements that are part of the permanent Modicare RAC program within the flexibility States have to design and implement their RAC programs in the following areas:
+- 3-year maximum claims look-back period (§ 455.508(f)); - State established limit on the number and frequency of medical records requested by a RAC (§ 455.506[e]); - State coordination of recovery audit efforts with other auditing entities (§ 455.506(c)); and - Return of contingency fees within a reasonable timeframe as prescribed by the State, if a Medicaid RAC determination is overturned at any level of appeal (§ 455.510(b)(3)).
+As noted below, States will have flexibility as to timing of payment.

+timing of payment.

+In addition, we strongly encourage

+States to adopt specific program

+elements that are part of the permanent

+Medicare RAC program within the

+flexibility States have to design and

+implement their RAC programs in the

+following areas: